hansu/7i76e/docs/source/install.rst

 7i76e Configuration Tool

 ..
-Note:: Tested on Debian 10, no other OS is supported but it should
+Note:: Tested on Debian 10, and Linux Mint 20.2 but it should work on
-	work on other Debian type OS's.
+	other Debian type OS's.

 ..
 Note:: Requires Python 3.6 or newer to work.

-I now have a Debian deb for installing 7i76e!!!
+I now have a Debian deb for installing the 7i76e Configuration Tool!!!

 Download the `deb <https://github.com/jethornton/7i76e/raw/master/7i76e_0.1.1_all.deb>`_